ntessore/imagemap/README.md

 relative magnification matrices and lens quantities from point matching

-    usage: ptmatch [-vq] [-o OUTFILE] [-m MATFILE] FILE
+    usage: ptmatch [-vq] [-I MAXITER] [-o OUTFILE] [-m MATFILE] [-a ANCFILE] PTSFILE

-The `ptmatch` tool reads a list of observed points from `FILE`, where each row corresponds to one multiple image, and the first image is the reference image.
+The `ptmatch` tool reads a list of observed points from `PTSFILE`, where each row corresponds to one multiple image, and the first image is the reference image.
 The tool then finds affine transformations that cause the least total distance squared between the transformed points of the reference image and the observed points in the other multiple images.

 The input file format is